What to do when your dog is afraid of fireworks

-But, the reality can be very different for our dogs, who often spend the night nervous or downright panicky, overwhelmed by unfamiliar sounds.
+But, the reality can be very different for our dogs, who often spend the night nervous or downright panicky, overwhelmed by the unfamiliar sound of fireworks.

 Read on to find out how to keep your dog stress free during Independence Day or any other time there’s fireworks.

-In short: The most important thing to do whether your dog fears fireworks is to make sure they can’t escape by keeping them inside and closing your doggy door.
-Leaving music on, investing in a Thundershirt, calming chews and training your dog can all help keep them calm.
+In short: The most important thing to do if your dog fears fireworks is to make sure they can’t escape by keeping them inside and closing your doggy door.
+Leaving some sort of sound on, investing in a Thundershirt, calming chews and training your dog can all help keep them calm.

 Why are some dogs afraid of fireworks?

 If you’ve had your dog for a while, you’re probably aware of whether they’re part of the estimated 40 percent of dogs that experience noise anxiety.

 Researchers used to believe that dogs that noise-anxiety was brought on by traumatic events or previous stressful situations; if your dog experienced something traumatic in their past related to loud noise or if they weren’t exposed to loud noises as a puppy, they were more likely to fear noise as an adult.

 Now, though, it is believed that biology also plays a role in noise aversion.
 While traumatic events and lack of exposure can certainly trigger anxiety, some breeds are more or less disposed to fear loud noises – including fireworks.
 It appears that noise is a bigger issue than anything else associated with fireworks, like lights or crowds, but those can also play a role depending on your dog.

 A 2015 study found that Norwegian Buhunds, Shiba Inus and Soft Coated Wheaten Terriers tend to be most noise-averse, while Pointers, Great Danes, Boxers and Chinese Cresteds are the least.